 Your retirement pension under the Québec Pension Plan

-The retirement pension paid under the Québec Pension Plan is part of the basic income that a person can receive as early as age 60 if he or she contributed to the Plan.
+The retirement pension paid under the Québec Pension Plan is part of the basic income that you can receive as early as age 60 if you contributed to the Plan.
+Note that...

-- The retirement pension and the Old Age Security Pension may be complmented by other sources of income.
+- The retirement pension and the Old Age Security Pension may be completed by other sources of income.
 For example, supplemental pension plans, commonly called "pension funds", and registered retirement savings plans (RRSPs).

-The retirement pension is calculated on the basis of the employment earnings on which a worker paid contributions to the Plan, and its amount varies according to your age.
+Your retirement pension is calculated on the basis of the employment earnings on which you paid contributions to the Plan, and its amount varies according to your age.

-The Statement of Participation in the Québec Pension Plan: an important tool...
+Statement of Participation in the Québec Pension Plan

-- The earnings on which contributions were made to the Québec Pension Plan and the Canada Pension Plan.
+- The earnings on which you made contributions to the Québec Pension Plan and the Canada Pension Plan.

-It is important for workers to make sure that all the employment earnings on which they contributed to the Québec Pension Plan are in fact correctly recorded.
-If there are any errors, you must notify us by completing the form entitled Request for Corrections to Pensionable Employment Earnings.
+Take this opportunity to make sure that all the employment earnings on which you contributed to the Québec Pension Plan are in fact recorded under your name.